Cave diving: Environments

 Two types of overhead diving environment are defined in recreational cave diving: Both a cave or a cavern are natural voids under the Earth's surface.

 The formation and development of caves, known as speleogenesis, can occur over the course of millions of years.
 Caves can vary considerably in size, and are formed by various geological processes.
 These may involve a combination of chemical processes, erosion by water, tectonic forces, microorganisms, pressure, and atmospheric influences.

 Most caves are formed in limestone by dissolution.
 Caves can be classified in various ways, including a contrast between active and relict, where active caves have water flowing through them and relict caves do not, though water may be retained in them.
 Types of active caves include inflow caves ("into which a stream sinks"), outflow caves ("from which a stream emerges"), and through caves ("traversed by a stream").
-In speleology, a cavern is an enlarged space within a cave, but in cave diving a different use of the terms is common, where cavern implies visual proximity to an exit.
+In speleology, a cavern is an enlarged space within a cave—but in cave diving different terms are commonly used (such as 'chamber' or 'room'), as 'cavern' implies visual proximity to an exit.

 Cave

 The underwater cave environment includes those parts of caves which may be explored underwater.
 Recreational cave diving can be defined as diving underground beyond the reach of natural daylight, as a way of distinguishing between cave and cavern diving.
-In this context, while artificially formed underground spaces such as mines are not generally called caves by divers, the activity of diving in them is classed as cave diving for training and certification purposes by diver training agencies.
+In this context, while artificially formed underground spaces such as mines are not generally called caves by divers, the activity of diving in them is often classed as cave diving for training and certification purposes by diver training agencies.